victorFFFF/NYC_WIFI_FINDER/README.md

 # NYC_WIFI_FINDER
 Goal : \
-            To create an app that locates WiFi hotpots in NYC with many functionalities.
+           &nbsp; To create an app that locates WiFi hotpots in NYC with many functionalities.